You Must Unlearn What You Have Learned

 Don’t drag your pre-existing philosophies and politics into Christianity.

 For as long as I can remember, I’ve been a conservative, politically speaking.
-Okay, technically, that’s true.
+Okay, technically, that’s not 100% true.
 There was a large portion of my childhood where I was clearly apolitical.
 It wasn’t really until my early teens that I knew I was a mild-to-moderate fan of President Ronald Reagan.

 The period from the rest of my teenage years through all of my twenties is when I really developed politically.
-I had knew how the “big picture” was in American politics, as I had figured out that all politicians, from the local level all the way up to the White House, were at least a tiny bit corrupted, if not being completely inexorable megalomaniacs.
+I had known how the “big picture” was in American politics, as I figured out that all politicians, from the local level all the way up to the White House, were at least a tiny bit corrupted, if not being completely inexorable megalomaniacs.

 Yet ideologically speaking, I believed more in conservatism than liberalism.

 I can certainly understand it if someone has grown up believing in and clinging to the liberal side of the political spectrum for dear life.
 There are some of the basic, overlying reasons that certain Americans are enticed by liberalism.
 One, it appeals to the core feelings younger citizens have in that they want to help out their fellow man, as the liberal ideology is more socialist and communistic in tone.
-Young people are generally more activist in nature, so there will always be more liberal movements, protests, and vocalizations.
+Young people are generally more activist in nature, so there will always physically be more liberal movements, protests, and vocalizations.
 Second, they’re taught that “the establishment” is overstuffed with greedy, rich, white capitalists, and they want to make “the powers that be” be a more diverse, more equal-opportunity assortment of people.
 Third, the American media, the entertainment industry and Academia has had a liberal/Democratic slant for decades (this media bias has been proven in study after study; even the liberal hosts of Freakonomics had to concede to it when they took on the subject), and younger people are more impressionable, therefore more susceptible to their messages, and it’s not until their later years that a lot of them realize that: one, they’re being lied to; and two, that liberalism might not be all it’s cracked up to be in a democratic/representative republic or free market society.

 That last sentiment is summed up pretty well in a quote that’s often been attributed to Winston Churchill: “Any man who is under 30, and is not a liberal, has no heart; and any man who is over 30, and is not a conservative, has no brains.”